aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 	client.quit()
 ```

-We do not really care about the Chrome arguments here [(although they are sometimes crucial to the solution)](/posts/hack-my-bot-pwnme-2025-ctf/#chapter-4-bot-control), we care about the bot's flow.
+We do not really care about the Chrome arguments here [(although they are sometimes crucial to the solution)](/posts/hack-my-bot-pwnme-2025-ctf/#chapter-4-bot-control), we mainly care about the bot's flow.

 The bot logs in, checks his trades at `/my_trades` for 10 seconds before finally leaving.